maxibor/adrsm/README.md

 ADRSM can simulate Illumina sequencing error with a uniform based model.

+## Note on Illumina base quality score

+The base quality score is generated using a Markov chain from fastq template files.

 ## Note on mutation

 ADRSM offers you to add [mutation](https://en.wikipedia.org/wiki/Mutation_rate) to your sequences.
 This allows to account for the evolutionary differences between ancient organisms and their reference genome counterparts present in today's databases.